the-department/giant-group-signature-assets/README.md

 # gg613-giant-mandurah-email-signatures
 GG613 Giant Mandurah Email Signatures
+Notes
+What the